How do you say PEACE in Italian?

 (The) peace

-Etymology: peace in Italian comes from Latin pacem.
+Etymology: peace in Italian comes from the Latin word pacem.

 how do you say peace in italian - people gathered around the world and holding hands

-Its pronunciation is similar to Pah-cheh.
-Make sure not to add a -y sound to the final -e.
-Italian vowel sounds are clean.
+The pronunciation is similar to Pah-cheh.
+Be careful not to add a -y sound to the final -e.
+Italian vowels are clean.

 It’s pace, not pece.
 Pay attention to your vowels!
-Pece translates tar or pitch.
+Pece translates as tar or pitch.

 Se vuoi la pace, prepara la guerra.